-You may need to take her to an allergist (a doctor that specializes in allergies).
-He'll ask about symptoms and personal and family health history.
-Be sure to tell him when symptoms happen, like after meals or during specific seasons.
+You may need to take them to an allergist (a doctor that specializes in allergies).
+They'll ask about symptoms and personal and family health history.
+Be sure to tell them when symptoms happen, like after meals or during specific seasons.

 Treating Allergies in Babies and Toddlers

-Your child's treatment may depend on the type of allergy he has.
+Your child's treatment may depend on the type of allergy they have.
 In general, the doctor may recommend the following to help with symptoms:

 - Pills or liquids called antihistamines to ease skin rashes or a runny nose